etendue/CarND-Path-Planning/ModelDocumentation.md

 * orange line is speed `d'(t)` a parabolic curve to time has start and end value 0
 * the position blue line `d(t)` is third polynomial curve.

-Since all know the time and position, the special points where jerk changes are picked and use `tk::spline` to fit the curve.
+Since time and positions are known, I picked special points where jerk changes  and use `tk::spline` to fit the curve.
 The generated path is guaranteed to fulfill the constraints.

 For `s direction`, JMT is hard to choose parameter.
 Because it needs the target state and time to